a-vishniavetski/Java-SudokuFromScratch/README.md

 - **Custom Exception Handling:** Implemented custom exception handling to gracefully handle errors and unexpected situations during gameplay.

-- **Maven:** The project is built and managed using Maven, ensuring dependency management and project structure consistency.
+- **Maven as a Build-Tool:** The project is built and managed using Maven, ensuring dependency management and project structure consistency.

 - **Unit Testing:** Achieved 98% code coverage with JUnit tests to validate the correctness of the implementation and ensure robustness.